hilton/hilton.github.com/blog/_posts/2022-05-24-system-7-outlines.md

 }
 </script>

-This kind of implementation, with a small amount of code or a third-party component, may look okay.
+This kind of basic implementation, with a small amount of code or a third-party component, may look okay.
-However, a basic implementation has several problems.
+However, it has problems.

 ## Usability and accessibility